YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

    APD_ENABLE:RD:[123.456.789.100]:12345

 Adding this line to the restriction file enables APD.
-YottaDB connects with the logger (listening on port 12345 at the IPv4 address 123.456.789.100) via TCP socket and sends all Direct Mode and READ activities from $PRINCIPAL to logger.
+YottaDB connects with the logger (listening on port 12345 at the IPv4 address 123.456.789.100) via a TCP socket and sends all Direct Mode and READ activities from $PRINCIPAL to logger.

 .. code-block:: none